boyesm/react-native-calc/README.md

-# react-native-calc
+# React Native Calculator

 A simple calcualtor built with React Native